skvillamin/league-predictions/README.md

 | `'exp at 10'` | The experience level gained by a player at minute-10|
 | `'result'` | Whether or not the team won that game |

+---

+## Cleaning and Exploratory Data Analysis

+### Data Cleaning
+We first isolated columns we would need for our analysis and predictive modeling.
+We also only kept relevant rows to answering our question

+Below is the head of our dataframe `league`:

 | league   | position   | champion   |   kills |   doublekills |   total damage dealt |     dtpm | first blood kill   |   wards placed |   exp at 10 |   towers | result   |
 |:---------|:-----------|:-----------|--------:|--------------:|---------------------:|---------:|:-------------------|---------------:|------------:|---------:|:---------|
 | LCKC     | top        | Renekton   |       2 |             0 |                15768 | 1072.4   | False              |              8 |        4909 |      nan | False    |